dongyue1107/scu-dy/README.md

-Deep-Learning-Enabled Efficient Screening for Stable Ga-68 Chelators
+Deep-Learning-Enabled Efficient Screening for Stable Ga-68 and Sc-44 Chelators

 When the repository has been cloned, users can run the scripts.
 The scripts are:
 1. pair_num_analysis: Graph Isomorphic Neural Network (GIN) for Coordination Number Prediction